ig3/srf-scheduler/README.md

-The number of reviews before the next new card is the number of cards due for review in the next 24 hours divided by the recent average number of new cars per day, adjusted up or down according to the ratio of average study time to target study time.
+The number of reviews before the next new card is the number of cards due for review in the next 24 hours divided by the recent average number of new cards per day, adjusted up or down according to the ratio of average study time to target study time.
 If average study time is less than the target then the reviews before the next new card is reduced and if it is more than the target then the reviews before the next new card is increased.
 The